Fix: “New” option (Menu item) is missing in Right-click context menu on Windows 10

 Step 6.
 Close the Registry Editor window.

-Once you complete the above steps, perform right-click on the free space on Windows 10 Desktop, and you should see the “New” context menu.
+Once you complete the above steps, perform a right-click on the free space on Windows 10 Desktop, and you should see the “New” context menu.
 Even the “New” option will be available under the folder or drive that was earlier missing on your Windows 10 computer or laptop.

 Conclusion